janvanmansum/dans-datastation-tools/docs/dev.md

 Set-up
 ------

-The project uses [poetry] for a build system.
+The project uses [poetry]{:target=_blank} for a build system.
 It is recommended practise to install poetry globally (or for your user), so
 *not* in a virtual environment.
 Poetry itself will create and manage a virtual environment to install the development dependencies.
 To install poetry you can use `brew` on macOS, or you can use `python3 -m pip poetry`.
 (If pip is not present, first execute `python3 -m ensurepip`.)

-After `poetry` is installed execute:
+After `poetry` is installed, change directory to the project root and execute:

 ```bash
 poetry install
 ```

-This will install the project and its dependencies in the Poetry virtual environment
+This will install the project and its dependencies in the Poetry virtual environment for the project.

 ### Troubleshooting